eventql/eventql/doc/internals/architecture.md

 ## Partition Location

-Each table has a METADATA file that rows the partition mapping.
-The TableConfig, which is kept in the coordination service rows these pieces of information:
+Each table has a METADATA file that records the partition mapping.
+The TableConfig, which is kept in the coordination service records these pieces of information:

     metadata_txnid: the currently valid METADATA transaction id for this table
     metadata_servers: the list of live metadata servers for this table